 Source of Investment Funds for EB5 Cases

-25 Oct 2017A key requirement of the employment-based, fifth preference (EB5) immigrant visa category is that the foreign national investor be able to clearly and thoroughly document the lawful source of the investment funds.
-The sourcing of the investment funds can be quite tedious, and is oftentimes the most challenging aspect of an immigrant petition by an alien entrepreneur (form I-526).
+18 May 2026A key requirement of the employment-based, fifth preference (EB5) immigrant visa category is that the foreign national investor be able to clearly and thoroughly document the lawful source of the investment funds.
+The sourcing of the investment funds can be quite tedious and oftentimes is the most challenging aspect of an immigrant petition by an alien entrepreneur (form I-526/E).
 Yet, this effort is vital to help ensure the case is approved.

 Importance of Source of Funds

-As outlined in the MurthyDotCom InfoArticle, Overview of the EB5 Immigrant Investor Category (31.May.2017), to qualify for a green card under the EB5 category, the foreign national must invest at least $1,000,000 in a U.S. commercial enterprise, or $500,000, if the business is located in a targeted employment area (TEA).
-Moreover, the EB5 investor must be the legal owner of the invested capital and the investor must be able to prove to the U.S. Citizenship and Immigration Services (USCIS) that all of the capital was lawfully acquired.
+As outlined in the MurthyDotCom InfoArticle, Overview of the EB5 Immigrant Investor Category (11.May.2026), to qualify for a green card under the EB5 category, the foreign national must invest at least $1,050,000 in a U.S. commercial enterprise, or $800,000, if the business is located in a targeted employment area (TEA).
+Moreover, the EB5 investor must be the legal owner of the invested capital, and the investor must be able to prove to the U.S. Citizenship and Immigration Services (USCIS) that all of the capital was lawfully acquired.

 Types of Investment Funds Allowed